Mesothelioma Grief Counseling

 1. Denial: The first stage, denial, can go hand-in-hand with shock.
 This may come right after a mesothelioma diagnosis or later if someone you love passes away.

-3. Bargaining: In this stage, you may dwell on the “what ifs” and try to understand why you got a terminal illness like cancer.
+3. Bargaining: In this stage, you may dwell on the “what ifs” and try to understand why you have a terminal illness like cancer.

 4. Depression: This stage may occur when you begin to accept your mesothelioma diagnosis.
 Crying, sleep disturbances, and decreased appetite can all accompany depression.